sunilabrahamindia/sunilabraham/media/aadhaar-has-no-legislative-foundation-governance-now.md

 created: 2026-01-22
 ---

 **Aadhaar Has No Legislative Foundation** is a news report published in *Governance Now* on 29 April 2010.
 The article documents civil society opposition to the Unique ID (UID) project, focusing on concerns raised by non-governmental organisations about the project's establishment through executive order rather than legislative enactment.
-It features commentary from Sunil Abraham of the Centre for Internet and Society regarding privacy safeguards, biometric authentication challenges, and the absence of parliamentary oversight.
+It features commentary from [Sunil Abraham](/sunil/) regarding privacy safeguards, biometric authentication challenges, and the absence of parliamentary oversight.

 ## Contents